pixelHat/CMP273/streamlit/LabBook.md

 - [x] Add charts for the submmited and ready
 - [x] Add button to show outlier
 - [x] Adds idleless worker
-- [ ] Allows user to select the dataset
+- [x] Allows user to select the dataset
-- [ ] Allows user to select more than one dataset and display all of them side by side.
+- [x] Allows user to select more than one dataset and display all of them side by side.

 ### Extra

-- [ ] Allows user to add annotations
+- [x] Allows user to add annotations
-- [ ] Extract gantt chart to a class
+- [x] Extract gantt chart to a class
 - [ ] Add slider to aggregate equal tasks that have distance less than a value
 - [ ] Add the critical path estimation

+# Power Point

+I can talk about the 1-d indexing and its effect in the depedency between the tasks.
+We could use a hash table to avoid it.
+I can use the plotly annotation here.

 # StreamLit